We are hiring - Join our team!

 If a vehicle is acquired out-of-state, and another state’s gross receipts, sales, compensating, or similar tax was paid, the amount of the tax paid may be credited against the MVET due on the same vehicle.

-Are there any exemptions from the MVET?
+Are there any exemptions from the MVET on vehicles?

 Yes.
 The following are exempt from payment of the MVET: